Colorado State Highway 82: 1962–2000: Expansion

-2000–present: Four continuous lanes
+2000–present: New Bridges

 In the new century CDOT began the projects that would complete the four-lane expansion.
 It took one year to finish the expansion from Aspen Airport Business Center to Buttermilk.
 Three years later, in 2004, the section in Snowmass Canyon was expanded to four lanes at a cost of $100 million.

 Highway 82 was now a four-lane road all the way from Glenwood Springs to Aspen.
 But that traffic still had to narrow to two lanes to cross the Maroon Creek Bridge at the latter city's western boundary.
 The old bridge, listed on the National Register of Historic Places since 1985, was functionally obsolete and structurally deficient.
 Cracks and other damage were forcing temporary closures of the bridge to trucks.
 Over 100 years old by that point, the oldest bridge in use on a Colorado highway, it could not be expanded any further.

 A 1990 CDOT design proposal for a new bridge was dropped after heavy opposition.
 In 2004 the city of Aspen and the town of Snowmass jointly funded design work for another new bridge.
 CDOT expedited the planning process for the bridge and work began the next year.
 Construction of the segmental concrete box-girder replacement was complicated by the need to protect the wetlands below, a problem that was solved by building the bridge from the top down and taking measures to allow the concrete piers to be poured and dried during winter.

 The new bridge cost $14 million and was opened in the middle of 2008.
 The old bridge remains in place next to it as a pedestrian walkway and historic landmark.
 The National Segmental Bridge Institute recognized CDOT and the new bridge with a Bridge Award for Excellence in 2010.

-Former business route

-Colorado State Highway 82 Business (SH 82 Bus.) was an east–west state highway in the U.S. state of Colorado.
-SH 82 Bus.'s western terminus was at SH 82 west of Basalt, and the eastern terminus was at SH 82 in Basalt.
-It is now locally maintained as Two Rivers Road.
-SH 82 Bus. was created in 1988 when the SH 82 bypass was completed around the south side of Basalt, and SH 82 Bus. was run along the former routing through Basalt.
-SH 82 Bus. was turned back to local control between 2005 and 2007.
+Sometime around 2006, the business route in Basalt was decommissioned and handed over to local control.

+The former Grand Avenue Bridge over the Colorado River and I-70 was built in Glenwood Springs as a two-lane bridge with shoulders in 1953.
+Since then, the shoulders were changed into additional lanes in both directions.
+By the 2000s, it was carrying more traffic than it did in the past and was also in poor condition just like the Maroon Creek Bridge.

+In the 2000s, CDOT began considering plans for a replacement of the Grand Avenue bridge.
+The major issue was whether a new bridge should be built along the same alignment as the then existing bridge, or instead, curve westward to make a more direct connection to Exit 116.
+After a public hearing in August 2012, the agency announced that the latter seemed to be overwhelmingly preferred.
+It remained to decide whether to have a signalized intersection or a roundabout at the intersection of Sixth Street and Laurel Avenue.
+Eventually, a mix of both options were chosen.